-Project Progress Reports (PPR): PPRs will be prepared by the PMU based on actual field activities and their results with reference to the approved work plan and output and outcome indicators.
+Project Progress Reports (PPR): PPRs will be prepared by the PMU based on the systematic monitoring of output and outcome indicators identified in the project's Results Framework (Annex A1 of ProDoc).
 The purpose of the PPR is to identify constraints, problems or bottlenecks that impede timely implementation and to take appropriate remedial action in a timely manner.
 They will also report on projects risks and implementation of the risk mitigation plan.
 The Budget Holder has the responsibility to coordinate the preparation and finalization of the PPR, in consultation with the PMU, FAO LTO, FAO FLO, WWF GEF Agency and WWF Mongolia.
 After LTO, BH, FLO, and WWF GEF Agency clearance, the FLO will ensure that project progress reports are uploaded in FPMIS in a timely manner.